-Although we describe our business in this report in terms of the services we provide, our base of customers and the geographic areas in which we operate, we have concluded that our operations comprise a single reportable segment.
-In making this determination, we considered that each project has similar characteristics, includes similar services, has similar types of customers and is subject to the same regulatory environment.
+Although we describe our business in this report in terms of the services we provide, our base of customers and the geographic areas in which we operate, we have concluded that our operations comprise a single reportable segment pursuant to accounting principles generally accepted in the United States ("U.S. GAAP").
+In making this determination, we considered the nature of the services we provide, the nature of our internal processes for delivering those services, and the types of customers we have.
+We have a high degree of skill set commonality among our workforce in each category of service we provide, including project managers, project engineers and construction personnel.
+We use common tools, policies and procedures across our respective business units, including common software and standard project review meeting.
+We have similar customers across our operating regions.
 We organize, evaluate and manage our financial information around each project when making operating decisions and assessing our overall performance.